ruixuan-wan/Amperometry/README.md

 # LabVIEW Code for Amperometry and Coulometry

 ## Overview
-This LabVIEW program is designed to interface Bioanalytical Systems CV-27 Voltammograph with a National Instruments (NI) data acquisition card to perform Amperometry and Coulometry.
-It allows users to set up and run electrochemical measurements, visualize data, and save the results for further analysis.
+This LabVIEW program is designed to interface Bioanalytical Systems CV-27 Voltammograph with a National Instruments (NI) data acquisition card to perform Amperometry and Coulometry measurement.
+It allows users to set up and run amperometry and coulometry measurements, visualize data, and save the results for further analysis.

 This code is developed for use in **CHEM 426/526 Instrumental Analysis** at the **University of Washington**.